Barry Railway Company: Vale of Glamorgan

 Coal owners in the Llynvi, Garw and Ogmore Valleys were agitating for better access to dock facilities in the 1880s.
 They were using Porthcawl, which had very limited shipping capacity.
 They promoted a railway from Coity Junction, just north of Bridgend, to Barry along a route near the coast, joining the Barry Railway west of the Barry Dock.
-The result was the Vale of Glamorgan Railway Act of 26 August 1889.
+The result was the Vale of Glamorgan Railway Act 1889 (52 & 53 Vict. c. clxxxviii) of 26 August 1889.
 Nominally independent, it was supported in Parliament by the Barry Railway, and when constructed it was equipped and operated by the Barry Railway.

-The company was unable to raise the necessary subscriptions, and the Barry Railway was obliged to guarantee a 4% return to VoGR shareholders, authorised by Act of 1893.
+The company was unable to raise the necessary subscriptions, and the Barry Railway was obliged to guarantee a 4% return to VoGR shareholders, authorised by the Barry Railway Act 1893.
 This effectively put the VoGR under the control of the Barry Railway.

 The line opened on 1 December 1897.
 A viaduct experienced subsidence and the line was closed again between Barry and Rhoose on 10 January 1898.
 A temporary diversion line was laid round the viaduct and it opened on 25 April 1898 enabling reopening of the through route.
 The viaduct was secured and the original route reopened on 8 January 1900 for goods, and 9 April 1900 for passenger trains.